Luc-Bertin/PythonBlog/_posts/2020-09-25-Scikit-Learn.md

 ML models can also be inspected to infer about relationships between variables, and give humans a better understanding on complex and massive data, this is also called **data mining**. <br>
 But in my opinion there should be caution on such practice as to infer on the data generation process which is something that better falls in the scope of **statistics**.

-# Machine Learning vs Statistics
+## Machine Learning vs Statistics

 Statistics emphasizes inference, whereas Machine Learning emphasizes prediction.

 Actually the term *inference* in ML refers more as the predictions made on **unseen data** from a **trained model** while inference in statistics is the **process to deduce properties of an underlying distribution of probability**, the observed data is believed to have originated from a larger population.
+Hence statistics is employed towards better [understanding some particular data generating process](https://www.peggykern.org/uploads/5/6/6/7/56678211/edu90790_decision_chart.pdf)

 > A statistical model (SM) is a data model that incorporates probabilities for the data generating mechanism and has identified unknown parameters that are usually interpretable and of special interest.